AFinney1/avax-project/README.md

 # avax-project

-This repository contains a notebook (.ipynb) for tracking the price of the cryptocurrency AVAX of the Avalanche network.
+This repository Jupyter notebooks for tracking the price of the cryptocurrency AVAX of the Avalanche network.
+The original project was forecast_impl.ipynb.

 - Summary:
 ` - Predicting the price of commodities is a very valuable tool for investors, but it is not always possible to predict the price of a commodity in advance.